guerrantif/handwritten_long_numbers_recognition/README.md

 I'm not able to guarantee that other versions will work correctly.

-Then, the project directory can be downloaded using the following commands in a Linux/MacOS/Windows terminal:
+The project directory can be downloaded using the following commands in a Linux/MacOS/Windows terminal:

 ```
 git clone https://github.com/filippoguerranti/handwritten_long_numbers_recognition.git